trvedata/json-crdt-tpds/reviews.md

 > The article is very well written and easy to follow.
 The formal rules might
 > have been simpler in the format of a mathematical pseudo-code algorithm with
 > some auxiliary functions, but it is a stylistic choice and the rules do serve
 > the purpose of removing ambiguity and supporting the proofs.

+We agree that the style using deduction rules is unfortunately harder to read than pseudocode, but we felt that in this case, avoiding ambiguity was more important.
+Our initial definition actually used a combination of mathematics and pseudocode, but we found ourselves having to invent nonstandard notation in order to be precise.
+This notation turned out to be even more confusing than the deduction rules, which are at least a widely recognized notation.

-The work is also
+> The work is also
 > well grounded on the state of the art, so I would only draw attention to a very
 > recent related work that is also related to sequences and RGA: Hagit Attiya,
 > Sebastian Burckhardt, Alexey Gotsman, Adam Morrison, Hongseok Yang, and Marek
-> Zawirski, Specification and complexity of collaborative text editing,
+> Zawirski, Specification and complexity of collaborative text editing, PODC'16.

-> PODC'16.
->
+Thank you for the reference; we have added it to the paper.

 > As the authors acknowledge, the treatment of causality is based on the
 > frameworks of causal contexts defined for delta state CRDTs, and state based
 > CRDTs in general, and embodied in current Riak maps.
 The approach the authors